The Program for the Education and Enrichment of Relational Skills (PEERS®)

 the same skills, and then help the youth practice the skills.
 Research shows that involvement in PEERS® results in long-term gains in social skills and engagement after the program.

 The right treatment can help a person overcome social challenges and live the life they want to live.
 PEERS® groups focus on finding and maintaining friends, increasing involvement in social outings (e.g., hangouts with friends, joining clubs and activities), dating, and dealing with bullying/unkind behavior.
 Often individuals who graduate from group or individual treatment are able to meet personal goals such as gaining independence, forming new relationships, and working toward life goals such as finding meaningful work.
-Dr. Cameron Mosley is training to conduct PEERS® in an individual or group format with middle schoolers, high schoolers, and young adults.
+Dr. Cameron Mosley is trained to conduct PEERS® in an individual or group format with middle schoolers, high schoolers, and young adults.

 What about medication?
 Although medication can help with secondary symptoms such as social anxiety, there is no evidence to suggest that any psychiatric medication can enhance social skills.
 PEERS® provides tangible skills that can continue to be practiced and used to make social interactions easier.